Axway/amplify-fusion-labs/apification-openapi/README.md

 Your integration should look like this: \
 ![integration](images/lab2-integration.png)

-* Go the Invoice API and enable your API and make an API call from your Browser, Postman or curl as follows:
+* Enable your API and make an API call from your Browser, Postman or curl as follows:

   > Mouse over the link icon to see the URL you need for the API call and copy the link